-Sarah Jessica Parker and Matthew Broderick's Unusual Love Story
+Inside Sarah Jessica Parker and Matthew Broderick's Unusual Love Story - E!
+Online

 "If I were getting married today, I'd likely wear cream, just to have that bridal experience," Parker told Martha Stewart Weddings in 2015.
 "Now I would want my dress to have an Oscar de la Renta feel, pockets below the waist, a very fitted bodice, a huge skirt, in taffeta or duchesse satin.
 That silhouette appeals to me because it's old-fashioned yet can look very modern."

-Admittedly, when it came time to tie the knot, Parker "never thought about a wedding dress," she told People in February.
+Admittedly, when it came time to tie the knot, Parker "never thought about a wedding dress," she told People.
 "Had not one daydream about it.
 At one point I just simply remember thinking, 'God, I really hope he asks me to marry him.'
 I don't know when or why.
 It was fairly early on."

 Meanwhile, when they got married, Parker's professional life was on the verge of changing forever.

 Through most the '90s, the charming actress was movie-famous, known simultaneously for smart (Honeymoon in Vegas, Ed Wood) and silly (L.A.
 Story, Hocus Pocus, First Wives Club), albeit scene-stealing, supporting roles.
-She had her doubts about doing a TV series, and she has credited her longtime agent Kevin Huvane and her husband (who passed on Michael J. Fox's role in Family Ties, not wanting to move to L.A.) for encouraging her to accept the role of Carrie Bradshaw on Sex and the City.
-A New York show through and through.
+She had her doubts about doing a TV series, and she has credited her longtime agent Kevin Huvane and her husband for encouraging her to accept the role of Carrie Bradshaw on Sex and the City.

-SATC premiered in June 1998 and, in 2001, when Parker was accepting her second straight of the four Golden Globes she would win, she complimented her husband for having "the courage to let me work with the likes of Chris Noth and John Slattery and John Corbett."
+SATC premiered in June 1998 and, in 2001, when Parker was accepting her second of four Golden Globes, she complimented her husband for having "the courage to let me work with the likes of Chris Noth and John Slattery and John Corbett."

-The couple, holding hands while the nominees were being read, shared a long, celebratory kiss when Parker won an Emmy in 2004 after the series' final season.
+At the 2004 Emmys, the couple, holding hands while the nominees were being read, shared a long, celebratory kiss when Parker won after the series' final season.
 Her acceptance speech began with an apparent inside joke—"Matthew, James Wilkie, sweet"—and Broderick looked tickled.

-"I'd rather be just having tea with an actress because it's very nerve-racking to be half-naked, pretending to have sex," Broderick later told Parade.
+"I'd rather be just having tea with an actress because it's very nerve-wracking to be half-naked, pretending to have sex," Broderick later told Parade.
 "I don't get those kind of moments very often in movies.
 My wife does a lot more than I do.
 But Sarah Jessica and I are both pretty grown-up about watching each other's love scenes on the screen."

-The actor is adept at playing cute, quirky and creepy, and his post-Bueller big-screen portfolio runs the gamut from playing a Union Army soldier in Glory and voicing grown Simba in The Lion King to the cult-classic teen satire Election and 2016's Manchester by the Sea (director Kenneth Lonergan has been a close friend since high school).
+The actor is adept at playing cute, quirky and creepy, and his post-Bueller big-screen portfolio runs the gamut from playing a Union Army soldier in Glory and voicing grown Simba in The Lion King to the cult-classic teen satire Election and 2016's Manchester by the Sea.
 He had the biggest Broadway hit of his career with The Producers in 2001, but he inevitably lost the Tony to co-star Nathan Lane.

 Broderick has also expressly called Parker a "very positive person" and "very unbitchy," while he has to work harder on containing his flair for the negative.
 He told Parade, "When I've been unhappy, usually something good happens and it cheers me up.
 But I've also gotten help through books that I've read, and I've gone to psychiatrists.
 I've done everything I can think of to improve my attitude, so there isn't only one thing that always cheers me up."